dhis2/training-docs/content/design_for_data_use/tg_users.md

 ## Quick Guide

-1. Review the user role aggregate data entry, explain each of the sections within the user-interface when creating or editing a user role
+1. Review the user role aggregate data entry in the user roles app, explain each of the sections within the user-interface when creating or editing a user role
 2. Review the specific authorities for the aggregate data capture role
 3. Discuss the aggregate authorities in more detail
 4. Log in to a user with the aggregate data capture role in the aggregate customization instance